aantron/ocaml.org/data/planet/hannes/deploying-authoritative-ocaml-dns-servers-as-mirageos-unikernels.md

 </li>
 <li>A service (<code>ocertify</code>, <code>unikernels/certificate</code>, or the <code>dns-certify.mirage</code> library) demands a TLS certificate, and has a hmac-secret for the primary DNS
 </li>
-<li>The service generates a certificate signing request with the desired hostname(s), and performs an nsupdate with TLSA 255 <der encoded="encoded" signing-request="signing-request">
+<li>The service generates a certificate signing request with the desired hostname(s), and performs an nsupdate with TLSA 255 <der encoded="" signing-request="">
 </der></li>
 <li>The primary accepts the update, pushes the new zone to git, and sends notifies to secondary and let's encrypt unikernels which (incrementally) transfer the zone
 </li>